 Outcomes in police misconduct proceedings

-To inform the approach taken by panels and chairpersons to determining outcomes in police misconduct proceedings.
-Published in 2017 to increase fairness and proportionality in cases which is important for officers and public confidence in the hearings.
+The guidance, published in 2017, helps to increase fairness and proportionality in cases which is important for officers and public confidence in the hearings.

 It does not prescribe the outcome suitable for every case, but gives misconduct panels guidance on assessing the seriousness of conduct found to be proven, including factors which the panel may take into account.